 The first two years of the course are based at Curtin Perth, and the third year is based at Curtin Kalgoorlie, where you'll have opportunities to engage with real industry practices.

 How this course will make you industry ready

 Graduates meet the education requirements of Western Australia’s Department of Mines, Industry Regulation and Safety for certiﬁcation as an underground or open pit mine surveyor.
 This major also prepares you with the appropriate practical experience for operational management at the quarry manager level.

-What jobs can the Bachelor of Mine and Engineering Surveying lead to?
+What jobs can the Mine and Engineering Surveying lead to?

 - Engineering surveyor